isaacnmm/pestpolicy-hugo2XX/content/posts/best-pressure-washer-for-paint-removal/index.md

 For example, consider the very convenient pro-style sprayer and its high-pressure pump that generate minimal vibration.
 Also, the pressure washer has brass fittings & stainless steel nozzles - durable.
 Further, the pressure washer has five spray options (ranging from 0 to 40 degrees) that'll enable you to remove paints, clean the yard quickly, and your home is utilizing the different pressure settings without damaging the materials.

 Besides, this machine is gas-powered, and it'll help clean at top speed.
 With a top working washer pressure being 3100 PSI plus a 2.
 5 gallons/ minute cavity and a maintenance-free pump, you're guaranteed that the machine will help effectively remove most paints in your house, door, fences, or yard - i. e. , both exterior and interior job sites.
+Pros:
-Pros: - The washer's axial-cam pump is maintenance-free as it won't need oil.
+- The washer's axial-cam pump is maintenance-free as it won't need oil.

 - It has a PowerBoost system that allows you to increase the nozzle pressure to remove paints and stains with fewer emissions better. - The 187 ccs, 4-stroke, and air-cooled engines in this engine are also compact for movement ease. - The nozzles are also color-coded, and thus it'll be easy to use them for various applications, including cleaning your dedicated and hard surfaces.

 - It'll also be possible to easily change the washer's nozzle thanks to the spray wand that's pro-style steel.

+Cons:
-Cons: - None
+- None

-> See Also: > How to Get Rid of Spray Paint Smell

 ###  [3.
 WEN PW3100 Gas Paint Pressure Washer 208cc (2.5 GPM)](https://www.amazon.com/dp/B07Q1SWT94/?tag=p-policy-20)